It was one, of those, winter rains

 As he had wished, I dressed in black

-For the funeral, of a love, not to be
+For the funeral, of a love, never to be

 And blessed, his lips with, a brazen smack